Barista handing a card reader to a customer making a payment with a credit card at a coffee shop counter.

 What benefits do EMV chips offer credit card users?

-Many merchants and credit card users have embraced EMV chip cards because they offer many advantages, including:
+Many merchants and credit card users have embraced EMV chip card technology because it offers many advantages, including:

-• Advanced security: EMV credit card processing features encoding, encryption, and layers of added security that safeguard card data, leaving users much less vulnerable to fraud than magnetic stripe cards.
+• Advanced security: EMV credit card processing features encoding, encryption, and layers of added security that safeguard card data, leaving users much less vulnerable to fraud than they would be with a magnetic stripe card.

 • More payment options: EMV chips offer more options at the register.
-For an EMV transaction, you typically dip the side of your card with the embedded chip into a payment terminal.
-However, many cards also allow you to make contactless payments by tapping the EMV chip on the terminal or even just waving it nearby.
+For an EMV transaction, you typically insert the side of your card with the embedded chip into a payment terminal.
+However, many cards also allow you to make contactless payments by tapping the card on the EMV card reader or even just waving it nearby.
 This convenient option could help you save time at checkout.

 • Global acceptance: EMV chip cards have become the global standard for credit card purchases.
 If you frequently travel abroad, you’ll likely want to carry an EMV card to ensure you can rely on credit as needed.